 Victoria Brambini BA (Hons) MRICS

-Having worked in in local government for 18 years, Victoria excels in project and team leadership with a broad experience of built environment and public service teams, building on her technical foundation of architecture and estate management.
+Prior to joining Perfect Circle in January 2019, as MD at Scape Procure she specialised in driving collaboration and creating value through working with industry leading contractors to deliver projects for the public sector.
+Having worked in local government for 18 years, Victoria excels in project and team leadership with a broad experience of built enviornment and public service teams, building on her technical foundation of architecture and estate management.

-Victoria is a champion in inspiring young people and women into the industry, presenting and debating on national and regional platforms, winning Women In Construction category at the Nottingham Women in Business Awards in 2017.
-Victoria has just been nominated and is a shortlisted finalist in the English Women’s Award 2018 in the Creative Industries Leader of the Year category.
+Victoria is a champion in inspiring young people and women into the industry, through coaching individuals and presenting and debating on national and regional platforms, winning the Women in Construction category at the Nottingham Women in Business Awards in 2017.

 Stephen Brewer FCIOB, MAPM